JasonDL-trajector/ReactNotion/README.md

 ```

-6. Access the application in your browser at http://localhost:3000.
+**6. Access the application in your browser at http://localhost:3000.**

 ## Usage

-1. Design and customize your forms using the client application.
+**1. Design and customize your forms using the client application.**
-2. Connect the client to a Notion database by providing the integration token and database information.
+**2. Connect the client to a Notion database by providing the integration token and database information.**
-3. Implement Google reCAPTCHA for form security.
+**3. Implement Google reCAPTCHA for form security.**
-4. Start receiving and managing form submissions in your Notion database.
+**4. Start receiving and managing form submissions in your Notion database.**
-5. Enjoy toast notifications for user feedback.
+**5. Enjoy toast notifications for user feedback.**

 ## Contributors